How to Cook and Eat Seafood Sustainably in Ireland This Spring

 Monkfish

 Monkfish is one of those fish that most people have eaten in a restaurant and very few have actually cooked at home.
-It's plentiful in Irish waters at this time of year, but it carries a price tag — and that price makes complete sense once you understand what you're buying.
+It's plentiful in Irish waters when in season, but it carries a price tag.

-A straightforward approach at home: trim the membrane first — it's tough and chewy if left on, and it causes the flesh to contract unevenly in the pan.
+A straightforward approach at home is to trim the membrane first—it's tough and chewy if left on, and it causes the flesh to contract unevenly in the pan.
 Season generously.
-Sear hard in a very hot pan with a little butter and fresh thyme, two to three minutes each side depending on thickness, and rest it before slicing.
-It rewards decisiveness.
-Tentative heat is its enemy.
+Sear hard in a very hot pan with a little butter and fresh thyme, 2-3 minutes on each side depending on thickness, and rest it before slicing.
+Monkfish rewards decisiveness and tentative heat is its enemy.

 Hake